amycol/alpine_kindle_lite/README.md

+# NOTE: This is a fork of https://github.com/schuhumi/alpine_kindle, intended to install a lighter alpine desktop.
+As of now, nothing has been changed from the original (including this README.md) and it is not intended for use.
 # Alpine Linux on Kindle
 Here you find a set of utilities to get [Alpine Linux](https://alpinelinux.org/) running on Kindles.
 So far this has been tested on Paperwhite 3 only, but it should work on any Kindle (not Kindle Fire though) that has a touchscreen and enough Flash/RAM (At least enough space beside your books/documents to save a >=2GB file and at least 512MiB RAM).